 This class was primarily cruisers and a lot of the scenarios involved levels of cruising.
 For example, more of the scenarios were if this happens, and you are halfway between the Galapagos and Marquesas, here’s what you do…

 Our instructors were Jeff Issac and David Johnson.
 Jeff has an extensive background with Outward Bound, Wilderness Medical Associates International, and sailing.
 David Johnson is the owner and president of Wilderness Medical Associates International and is an Emergency Room Doctor.
-They took turns presenting and wrote the book we read as our pre-req, Wilderness and Rescue Medicine.
+They took turns presenting and wrote the book we read as our pre-requisite, Wilderness and Rescue Medicine.

 David and Jeff taught us that there are 3 systems to be concerned about: Pulmonary, Respiratory, and Nervous.
 We were taught how to look at a scenario we find on board and identify which system is affected, and therefore what is the anticipated problem.
 For example, dehydration leads to volume shock, which is a pulmonary problem.
 A swelling throat leads to respiratory distress and is a respiratory problem.

 We did several exercises where we find people in various states of distress and evaluate what anticipated problems might exist.
 This is helpful in making sure that you cover all your bases and can communicate efficiently to any rescue operation.

 There were a few really good basic principals taught in this course, and one of them was to learn how to identify risk and emergency levels.
 This is especially relevant when offshore due to the risk of evacuation.
-So, we were taught how to identify problems that could not be fixed aboard and what the best solutions are at the time.
+We learned how to identify problems that could not be fixed aboard and what the best solutions are at the time.